NElhamy/Violet-Blender/README.md

 - I'm excited to continue practicing and enhancing my skills to create even more captivating characters in the future.
 - While Violet may have some issues, I'm proud of this first attempt and look forward to further growth as an artist.

-Feel free to explore Violet, provide feedback, or follow my artistic journey.
+Feel free to explore, provide feedback, or follow my artistic journey.
 I hope you find something inspiring or intriguing in my work.

 Thank you for visiting my repository!